Nationally renowned attorney, thought leader and writer.

 Janice Gassam Asare—Forbes Magazine

-Leah arguing at the New York State Court of Appeals
+Watch Leah argue before the New York State Court of Appeals